Takaovi/ShutUpSpotify/README.md

 # SpotifyShutUp
 Makes your spotify shut up.
+We don't want the premium, weirdo.

 ## How do I use this?
 * [Download](https://github.com/Takaovi/SpotifyShutUp/archive/Public.zip)